What Makes a Currency Valuable?

 China, finally, is also different.

-They want to control the price of their currency (2), they want to keep it cheap so the economy can export and the CCP can buy social peace.
+They want to control the price of their currency (2), they want to keep it cheap so the economy can export which enables the CCP to keep social peace.

 Since they want a fixed exchange rate (2) and free monetary policy (3), they have no choice but to control capital (1): you can’t randomly come to China with money, nor can you leave China with money.